jacob-ogre/jacob-ogre.github.io/_posts/2016-03-20-sound-editing.md

 ![_config.yml]({{ site.baseurl }}/images/posts/sound_editing/fig11.png)

-...which changes how we see the recording:
+...which changes how the recording is shown:

 ![_config.yml]({{ site.baseurl }}/images/posts/sound_editing/fig12.png)
 *The spectrogram is a rather different view than the waveform.*